Bibliography of Psychodrama © Inception to Date 2007

 6. For articles in journals, include the name of the journal, volume number and page listing.

 The copious writings of Dr. Jacob L. Moreno, the founder of psychodrama, cover a broad range of subjects including religion, philosophy, group psychotherapy and sociometry in addition to psychodrama.
 His work on psychodrama is closely intertwined with his work as a whole.
-I have included here, only the citations most obviously about psychodrama.
-The reader is, therefore, strongly advised to consult Paul Hare's definitive bibliography of the total corpus of Moreno's work.1
+With the permission of Paul Hare (1986) we have included the references of his bibliography of the whole corpus Moreno's work.
+We did not include contributions by others in fields other than psychodrama which Moreno helped initiate or personally founded especially sociometry and group psychotherapy.1

 This collection was begun combining three previous collections: